A7mat/LittleLemon-Backend/README.md

 ---

+## ✅ Status

+This project is **in progress**.
+Some pages are under construction and additional features are planned.

 ## 📄 License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License – see the LICENSE file for details.

+## 📌Acknowledgments

+_This project was developed as the Capstone for the **Meta Back-End Developer Professional Certificate** program._

 ---